-You can find more about the ombudsman's standards for complaint handling on their website.
+You can find more about the ombudsman's standards for complaint handling on the ombudsman's website.

 In the process of investigating a complaint, the ombudsman has access to all the paperwork from the local investigation, and can order the disclosure of documents and may interview witnesses.

-They may also get independent professional advice, and are helped by specialist assessors for anything involving clinical judgement.
+It may also get independent professional advice, and is helped by specialist assessors for anything involving clinical judgement.

 The ombudsman will share a confidential report containing provisional views with the complainant and doctor.
-They are seeking comments on:
+It is seeking comments on:

 - if we have explained our provisional views of the case clearly or if something needs more detail

 - if we have got any of the facts wrong or have missed something

 - if it has any new information that might make a difference to our investigation.